Essential Pizza Ingredients You Should Always Have in Your Kitchen

 One of the real unsung heroes of any successful pizza is the sauce.
 Bright and acidic, it acts as a tangy foil to the fat and starch of the cheese and dough.

 Another great option is to go green, with a coating of prepared pesto.
-Granted, nothing is going to top a freshly made parsley or basil pesto blended in your food processor.
+Granted, nothing is going to top a freshly made parsley or pesto blended in your food processor.
 But for the sake of time and convenience, there are a handful of great store-bought options.

 Pro tip: Green sauce tends to work best with other herby flavors.
 So err on the lighter side with toppings such as fresh arugula, herbs or grilled kale studded with some salty feta.